-Construction work on the renovation of four storefronts under the Fulton Corridor Incentive Program is ongoing.
-No additional reimbursement requests were received or paid this month.
-Reimbursement requests totaling approximately \$453,000 have been reviewed this quarter and are expected to be paid next quarter.
+Work on the renovation of the final four storefronts under the Fulton Corridor Incentive Program is ongoing.
+Reimbursement requests totaling approximately \$453,000 have been paid this quarter and an additional \$136,000 in reimbursement requests have been submitted by the subrecipient this quarter which need to be reviewed.